 Our students set goals for their learning, as well as for their mental, spiritual, physical and emotional wellbeing.
-St. Narsai’s Year Advisors, together with our pastoral carers, strive to ensure that all students feel safe and supported as they work towards their educational and personal goals
+St. Narsai’s Year Coordinators, together with our Pastoral Carers, strive to ensure that all students feel safe and supported as they work towards their educational and personal goals.

 Topics covered in each year group’s Pastoral Care program include:

-St. Narsai Assyrian Christian College are involved in several Pastoral care initiatives and programs to enable students to feel a sense of belonging.
-These initiatives include;
+St. Narsai Assyrian Christian College is involved in several Pastoral Care initiatives and programs to enable students to feel a sense of belonging.
+These initiatives include:

 - Yearly College Camps for selected cohorts

 - House-based competitions – School Sports Carnivals, recognition of academic achievements and College expectations